Suwayda: Ancient and medieval eras

 Dionysias was a part of the Roman province of Arabia Petraea, and received the rights of civitas during the reign of Commodus between 180 and 185.

 Dionysus was worshipped in the same Nabatean temple dedicated to Dushara.
 This practice of associating the worship of local and Hellenic gods was common in Hellenistic Syria.

 This name remained in use during the Byzantine Empire, when the town was under the influence of the Ghassanids.
 Dionysias then was a diocese with a suffragan bishop from Bosra.
 It was mentioned in the Synecdemus of Hierocles.
 After the early Muslim conquests, the city was conquered by the Rashidun Caliphate of the Arabs in 629 and became a titular see.

-Yaqut al-Hamawi noted in the 1220s that As Suwaida was "a village of the Hauran Province".
+Yaqut al-Hamawi noted in the 1220s that Suwayda was "a village of the Hauran Province".

 Ottoman era

 In 1516, the city and the adjoining region was conquered from the Mamluk Sultanate by the Ottoman Empire.
 In 1596 Suwayda appeared under the name of Majdal Sawda in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Nasiyya of the Hauran Sanjak.
 It had a population of 5 households and 5 bachelors, all Muslim.
 The villagers paid a fixed tax rate of 20% on various agricultural products, including wheat, barley, summer crops, goats and/or beehives, in addition to "occasional revenues"; a total of 6,125 akçe.
 3/4 of the revenue went to a waqf.

-In recent times Dionysias was identified as Suwayda by William Waddington.
+In the late 17th and/or early 18th centuries, Druze from Mount Lebanon and other parts of greater Syria migrated in significant numbers to the Jabal Hauran, which was subsequently referred to as Jabal al-Druze ('the Druze Mountain').
+The Jabal Hauran was full of deserted and ruined but once-prosperous and naturally defensible ancient villages which were utilized by the Druze newcomers.
+Initial settlement was concentrated in the northwestern area of the mountain due to the proximity to Druze villages on Mount Hermon.
+Settlement radiated across Jabal Hauran and Suwayda was among the villages settled by the Druze before 1812.
+By at least 1860, Suwayda had become the main Druze settlement in the region.

-In the 19th century, visitors recorded the now-destroyed Tomb of Hamrath, an elaborate late Hellenistic mausoleum dating from the 1st century BCE.
+In the 19th century, Dionysias was identified as Suwayda by French statesman and antiquarian William Waddington.
+Visitors recorded the now-destroyed Tomb of Hamrath, an elaborate late Hellenistic mausoleum dating from the 1st century BCE.

-Civil War (2011–present)
+Civil war (2011–present)

 On 28 October 2012, security forces launched a campaign of mass arrests in the city.